s-miyazawa/teep-wasm-demo/doc/README.md

     - [Q. Why the TAM can trust the public key of the TEEP Agent?](#q-why-the-tam-can-trust-the-public-key-of-the-teep-agent)
     - [Q. What is TEEP Broker?](#q-what-is-teep-broker)

-# Detailed Sequence Diagram of this Demo
+# Detailed Explanation of this Hackathon Demo

 ## Situation
 ![](../img/composition.svg)